tastyigniter/docs/advanced/mail.md

 ### Queueing mail

 To queue a mail message, you can use the `queueTemplate` method on the `Mail` facade.
-This method will automatically push the email onto the queue so it will be sent in the background by a queue worker.
+This method will automatically push the email onto the queue, so it will be sent in the background by a queue worker.
 This can help to improve the response time of your application by offloading the sending of the email to a background process:

 ```php
 use Illuminate\Support\Facades\Mail;